Boston Premises Liability

 If you are injured as a result of an unsafe condition, your first priority should always be to seek medical attention.
 In addition, it is a good idea to document the scene.
 Take a photo of the unsafe or damaged area with your cell phone or ask the emergency first responders to document the condition of the area that caused your injury.

-What Compensation Can You Get After a Slip-and-Fall?
+What Compensation Can You Get After an Injury?

 If you suffered injury at an unsafe Boston property, you may have the right to compensation for any of the following: